fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/09Running/README.md

 4. Try having multi-turn conversations about different topics!

 ## What You'll Learn 🧠
-- How to maintain conversation history
+- How to maintain conversation history with to_input_list()
-- How to use tracing to monitor conversations
+- How to use tracing to monitor and organize conversations
-- How to start new conversations
+- How to create unique thread IDs for different conversations
-- How to build an interactive chat interface
+- How to build an interactive chat interface with memory
+- How to handle multi-turn conversations where context is maintained

 Happy coding! 🎉